aloisdg/aloisdg-blog/posts/pet-project-interview.md

   - programming
 ---

 Most companies who looking to hire a software developer have an hiring process.
 Most of the time this hiring process has a technical interview.
-The goal of a technical interview is to show that you did not lie in your resume when you said that you know how to write in JavaScript and that you actually did read *Clean Code*.
-It is a place to solve problems, write tests, and to showoff your mastering of the `reduce` function.
-It is most importantly a lot of time spend for a company you may not even work with at the end.
+The goal of a technical interview is to show that a candidate did not lie in they resume when they said that they know how to write in JavaScript and that they actually did read *Clean Code*.
+It is a place to solve problems, write tests, and to showoff a mastering of the `reduce` function.
+It is most importantly a lot of time spend for a company a candidate may not even work with at the end.

 Most of the time it will be in one of those three forms: